ibm-cloud-docs/cis/firewall-rule.md

 ## Editing a firewall rule
 {: #edit-firewall-rule}

-To edit an existing rule, follow these steps:
+Take the following steps to edit an existing rule:

 1. Navigate to **Security > Firewall Rules**.
 1. In the Firewall Rules table, locate the rule you want to modify, then click the overflow menu on the right of the row.